 The effort of seeking that impossible work-life balance becomes even more complicated when we become a manager.
 We need to understand not just the necessity of our job attendance, timeliness, performance, and presenteeism, and we also are expected to oversee and manage these obligations in others as they seek to realize some level of work-life balance.

 There is a better way to manage our lives than seeking balance.
 Think of your life and the daily responsibilities that go with living our lives as integration versus a balance.
-We have one life and at times, one aspect of our life may necessarily take on a higher priority than another aspect.
+We have one life, and at times, one aspect of our life may necessarily take on a higher priority than another element.
 If a spouse gets laid off, this uncertainty and anxiety will distract even the most loyal employee.
 If the company is seeking a new round of funding and to get there requires an “all hands on deck” effort, this will distract us from our family obligations.
-Neither of these examples makes us bad employees or bad spouses, we are just trying to cope with what life has thrown at us.
+Neither of these examples makes us bad employees or bad spouses; we are just trying to cope with what life has thrown at us.